DeArmond Tube Amps:

 DeArmond’s in-house names for the CF Martin-badged amps are shown in brackets after the official names above.

 DeArmond catalog extracts are shown with each individual amp description.

-The following is a single page extract from a CF Martin Tube amp catalog:
+The following is a single page extract from a CF Martin Tube amp catalog, covering their four models: